Contractual Overtime definition

 • Should an employee be regularly scheduled to work a schedule other than the “normal” schedule specified in Section 1001, any regularly scheduled hours that would otherwise cause payment of Contractual Overtime Compensation as per Section 1104 shall instead be paid at the employee’s straight hourly rate of pay with all other attendant incentives/premiums for which s/he might be eligible.

-• Contractual daily overtime shall be paid to 40-hour per week 1 employees who work more than their regularly scheduled workday at the Contractual Overtime 2 Rate in effect at the time the overtime work is performed.
+• Contractual overtime shall be paid to hourly employees for all actual 16 hours worked in excess of forty (40) hours per FLSA workweek at the Contractual Overtime Rate in 17 effect at the time the overtime work is performed.

 More Definitions of Contractual Overtime